yicenma/tswd-portfolio/critique-by-design.md

 * Not doing this visualization by hand and there is some overlapping/not covered region on the map.
 * Recommended to list the top 10 countries with the most severe diet issue.

+### Second VIZ

+**Can you tell me what you think this is?**
+* It tells the two categories’ population change from 2017 to 2020.
+* It shows the gap between the affordable and unaffordable healthy diet population.

+**Can you describe to me what this is telling you?**

+* There is no change/almost no change in the unaffordable population worldwide.
+* The gaps between the two category seem to decrease gradually each year.

+**Is there anything you find surprising or confusing?**

+* The surprising point is why the affordable population decreased in 2020.
+* There is no unit on the y-axis.
+* There is no way to know the exact number of each bar.
+* Cannot tell the population difference between each year.
+* It is surprising that there is a huge amount of the population who cannot afford a healthy diet.

+**Who do you think is the intended audience for this?**

+* Everyone could be the audience because the unaffordable healthy diet issue is related to every human being.
+People could track the trend on this graph.
+* Charitable organizations/non-profit organizations that are trying to fundraise to make healthy diets affordable to all people in the world.

+**Is there anything you would change or do differently?**

+* Labeling the number of the population for each year.
+* Changing it to a more trackable chart that allows the audience to easily detect the differences.
+* Labeling the number of the population for each year to make the graph clear.